-Oak kitchen cabinets are popular for their durability and their timeless quality that works well in many interior design styles.
+Oak kitchen cabinets are popular for their durability and timeless quality that works well in many interior design styles.
 Oak hardwood often shows a variety of natural patterns, which give each piece a one of a kind look.

-Oak is very hard and its dense, coarse grain makes it highly resistant to damage.
+Oak is very hard, and its dense, coarse grain makes it highly resistant to damage.
 Oak is known for its distinct rays that add to its attractiveness and appeal.
 Variations in grain and flecking may appear in oak cabinets.

 The natural features described below are normal and are not considered defects:

 The images below are different types of unstained oak hardwood